corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

             "Corda Finance Demo" : ["O=PartyB,L=Zurich,C=CH"]
         },
         "by_hash" : {
           "FC0150EFAB3BBD715BDAA7F67B4C4DB5E133D919B6860A3D3B4C6C7D3EFE25D5" :
             ["O=PartyC,L=London,C=GB"],
           "44489E8918D7D8F7A3227FE56EC34BFDDF15BD413FF92F23E72DD5D543BD6194" :
             ["O=PartyC,L=London,C=GB"]
         },
         "by_signature" : {
           "AA59D829F2CA8FDDF5ABEA40D815F937E3E54E572B65B93B5C216AE6594E7D6B" :
             ["O=PartyD,L=Dublin,C=IE"]
         }
     }
 }
 ```
-This configuration allows `PartyA` and `PartyB` to collect [aggregated metering data](#using-AggregatedMeteringCollectionFlow) from the node (
-which means that only the total number of signing event that happened in a given time period will be shared), additionally
-`PartyB` will be allowed to collect detailed metering related to all installed CorDapps whose name **is** *Corda Finance Demo*.
-`PartyC` is then allowed to collect detailed metering related to CorDapps whose jar hash is `FC0150EFAB3BBD715BDAA7F67B4C4DB5E133D919B6860A3D3B4C6C7D3EFE25D5`
-or `44489E8918D7D8F7A3227FE56EC34BFDDF15BD413FF92F23E72DD5D543BD6194` and `PartyD` is allowed to collect detailed metering related to all CorDapp whose jar
-has been signed with the key `AA59D829F2CA8FDDF5ABEA40D815F937E3E54E572B65B93B5C216AE6594E7D6B`.
-Use [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) to get detailed information about the CorDapp deployed on your Corda
-node in order to write the configuration file correctly.
+This configuration allows `PartyA` and `PartyB` to collect [aggregated metering data](#using-AggregatedMeteringCollectionFlow) from the node (which means that only the total number of signing event that happened in a given time period will be shared), additionally `PartyB` will be allowed to collect detailed metering related to all installed CorDapps whose name **is** *Corda Finance Demo*. `PartyC` is then allowed to collect detailed metering related to CorDapps whose jar hash is `FC0150EFAB3BBD715BDAA7F67B4C4DB5E133D919B6860A3D3B4C6C7D3EFE25D5` or `44489E8918D7D8F7A3227FE56EC34BFDDF15BD413FF92F23E72DD5D543BD6194` and `PartyD` is allowed to collect detailed metering related to all CorDapp whose `.jar` file has been signed with the key `AA59D829F2CA8FDDF5ABEA40D815F937E3E54E572B65B93B5C216AE6594E7D6B`.
+Use [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) to get detailed information about the CorDapp deployed on your Corda node in order to write the configuration file correctly.

 {{< warning >}}
 There is a configuration validation step that runs at node startup that will check that the X.500 names contained in the configuration file
 are valid (from an X.500 standard perspective, they are not required to actually exist in the network) and that all the jar hashes, jar signature
 and CorDapp names in the configuration each match at least one of the deployed CorDapps
 (which means it is illegal to whitelist a CorDapp that doesn't exist).
 Any failure in the validation step will cause the node to fail startup.
 {{< /warning >}}